Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/automation_slides.md

 ---

-## Learning goals
+## Learning Goals

+- What continuous methodologies are.
-- How to automate common workflows.
+- Why to automate common workflows.
+- What are common workflows to automate.
-- How to use built-in automation of GitHub and GitLab.
+- How to automate common workflows with
+    - GitHub Actions
+    - GitLab CI/CD

 ---